hindu-comm/weblogs/manasataramgini/2012/05/2012-05-28_the-apocalyptic-vision.md

 tantra remained focused on his actions unshaken by the viṇmūtrādi.
 He was fingering his tablet, alternatively glancing at the photos he had taken from his latest rock-climbing forays or at the news panel.
-From time to time he looked out at the footpath leading to the restaurant anxiously sifting through the maze of faces looking for a particular one.
+From time to time he looked out atthe footpath leading to the restaurant anxiously sifting through the maze of faces looking for a particular one.
 As he flipped through the screen of his tablet various news items flashed on it.
 There was one saying that the Kangress-M had won the